cncf/toc/reviews/graduation-coredns.md

 ### Have a healthy number of committers.
 A committer is defined as someone with the commit bit; i.e., someone who can accept contributions to some or all of the project.

-CoreDNS has currenlty 16 maintainers.
+CoreDNS currently has 16 maintainers.
 They are listed as ‘approvers’ on our [OWNER document](https://github.com/coredns/coredns/blob/master/OWNERS)

 ### Demonstrate a substantial ongoing flow of commits and merged contributions.